Minnesota River Basin: Impaired waters, TMDLs and water quality

 - High Island/Rush River TMDL: Bacteria – In process.

 - Minnesota River Basin TMDL: Turbidity

 This project addresses impairments on 18 reaches of the mainstem and the lower tributaries.
 The project area begins near Lac Qui Parle in western Minnesota and ends at the city of Jordan near the Twin Cities metropolitan area.
 Work on the project began in the spring of 2005.
 A draft TMDL Report is expected in 2008.
 Turbidity is caused by suspended and dissolved matter such as clay, silt, organic material, algae and color.
 Turbidity limits light penetration and inhibits healthy plant growth on the river bottom.
 It also affects aquatic organisms’ gill functions, ability to find food and spawning habitat.

-Chippewa River TMDL: Fecal Coliform.
-This project addresses ten impaired reaches for fecal coliform bacteria in the Chippewa River Watershed.
+Chippewa River TMDL: Fecal coliform.
+This project addresses 10 impaired reaches for fecal coliform bacteria in the Chippewa River watershed.

 - Minnesota River Basin Phosphorus Permit: Wastewater treatment facilities contribute approximately two-thirds of the phosphorus to the lower Minnesota River during low flows.
 One step toward implementing the TMDL is the Minnesota River Basin General Phosphorus Permit – Phase I. The permit regulates phosphorus discharge from over 150 wastewater treatment facilities in the basin.

 - Yellow Medicine (South Branch) — Fecal coliform.
 This project addresses an impairment in the downstream section of the River’s south branch.

 For more information